Tips On Care And Growing Duranta Erecta

 Skyflower plants grow best in warm weather in full sun.

-Although they can tolerate partial shade as well, too much shade makes them sparse and lanky.
+Although they can also tolerate partial shade or light shade, too much shade makes them sparse and lanky.

 Bring your container dewdrop plants indoors when the temperature falls below 40° degrees Fahrenheit (4° C).